 |Up to $2,500 per teacher||

-Classroom teacher who has taught at the same Qualifying School during the current and preceding school year as a classroom teacher AND received an evaluation rating of Highly Effective in 18-19
+Teaching/Taught at the same Qualifying School during the current and preceding school year as a classroom teacher AND received an evaluation rating of Highly Effective for the 18-19 school year

 |Retention (Effective)||Up to $1,000 per teacher||

-Classroom teacher who has taught at the same Qualifying School during the current and preceding school year as a classroom teacher AND received an evaluation rating of Effective in 18-19
+Teaching/Taught at the same Qualifying School during the current and preceding school year as a classroom teacher AND received an evaluation rating of Effective for the 18-19 school year

 |Recognition||Amount to be determined after all other awards are paid||

 Instructional personnel who received an evaluation rating of Effective or Highly Effective for the 18-19 school year in the Pasco County School District

 *Final amounts will be adjusted for both employer and employee payroll taxes.
 Final amounts may also be prorated based on the total number of eligible Pasco employees and available funds.